Academic Skills 2400-OG-EN-AS

 2. Source critique and referencing

-3. Information gathering in practice (Google operators); using academic databases (EBSCO, Google Scholar, Academia, Researchgate)
+3. Information gathering in practice (Google operators); academic databases (EBSCO, Google Scholar, Academia, Researchgate)

-5. Basic analytical methods (SWOT, brainstorming, mind maps etc)
+5. Basic analytical methods (SWOT, brainstorming, mind maps, analysis of competing hypotheses etc)

 8. Discussion skills: a discussion game (Playdecide)